Dots Dots

 Carbon Contracts for Difference

-Contracts for difference for captured CO2, effectively guaranteeing a minimum price, will be set via competitive allocation rounds, starting in 2027.
-A consultation is due this year.
+Contracts for difference for captured CO2, effectively guaranteeing a minimum price, will be set via competitive allocation rounds, targeted to start in 2027.

 Non-Pipeline Transport